Managing Carbon

 People & Planet is open to places where this policy may be found, but will look for references to this policy in a dedicated university webpage, travel policy, sustainability strategy or carbon management plan.

-• People & Planet will look for evidence within the Carbon Management Plan or within the relevant pages on the university website showing the percentage of total carbon emissions attributed to residential accommodation for students covering scopes 1 and 2.
+• People & Planet will look for evidence within the Carbon Management Plan or within the relevant pages on the university website showing the percentage of total carbon emissions attributed to externally managed residential accommodation for students.
+If universities report externally managed accommodation as part of their scope 3 reporting, this should be made clear in the carbon management plan.

 • Externally provided accommodation is considered to be accommodation facilities where universities have relationship agreements, outsource contracts or a student community living provisions of accommodation that are purpose built and run for students that may accommodate students from several universities.
 It does not include private rental properties.